awslabs/aws-well-architected-labs/content/Reliability/Disaster Recovery/Workshop_5/_index.md

 This is the same application you would have used in Module 4 of this lab.
 You may use the same architecture that you deployed in Module 4, as we will now extend the solution to simulate cells in our primary region **N. Virginia (us-east-1)** and our secondary region, **N. California (us-west-1)**.
 * If you have **not** completed Module 4 - don't worry!
 All the resources needed are included in this module are available.
 Just click **Start Lab** and follow the instructions.
-* If you did complete Module 4, again, just follow the instructions on the next page (you will be required to make the S3 buckets public agoin).
-Also you will notice that in this Module we will use slightly different approach and replace Unicorn Shop website access points from Cloudfront distribution to Application Load Balancer.
+* If you did complete Module 4, again, just follow the instructions on the next page (you will be required to make the S3 buckets public again).
+Also you will notice that in this Module we will use a slightly different approach and replace the Unicorn Shop website access points from a Cloudfront distribution to a Application Load Balancer.

 We will simulate our cell endpoints with an [Application Load Balancer](https://aws.amazon.com/elasticloadbalancing/application-load-balancer/)(ALB).
-The ALBs will route requests to an **Nginx** reverse proxy running on each of our EC2 instances, which will forward the requests to our S3 buckets in region.
+The ALBs will route requests to an Nginx reverse proxy running on each of our EC2 instances, which will forward the requests to our S3 buckets in region.
 We will be using [Amazon Route 53 Application Recovery Controller](https://aws.amazon.com/route53/application-recovery-controller/) to manage the configuration of an [Amazon Route 53](https://aws.amazon.com/route53/) private hosted zone.

 Our test application is using two datastores, Amazon Aurora and DynamoDB to showcase the Disaster Recovery features of each.
 For your workloads, you would choose the right datastore for your use case.